 - LC Look at All the Ways You’ll Use This Note: This recipe makes ample rosemary sugar, but we’re confident that once you have it on hand, you’ll come up with ample ways to put it to good use.
 We find a sprinkle of it atop shortbread and grilled or poached stone fruits to be quite nice.

-Coarsely chop 2 tablespoons fresh rosemary leaves.
-Combine the rosemary with 1 cup superfine sugar on a rimmed baking sheet.
-(If you don’t have superfine sugar on hand, simply blitz some granulated sugar in the blender until pulverized and consider it superfine.)
+Coarsely chop 2 tablespoons rosemary leaves.
+Combine the rosemary with 1 cup superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery) on a rimmed baking sheet.
 Place the baking sheet in a warm, dry place until the rosemary has completely dried out, about 4 days.
 Now blitz the rosemary and sugar in a food processor or spice grinder until finely ground.
 You can keep the sugar in a tightly sealed container at room temperature for up to 1 month.

 Thirsty for more?
 Sip on these:

 Lemon Drop Martini Recipe © 2009 Kathy Casey.
 Photo © 2009 Angie Norwood Browne.
 All rights reserved.